Emilyhugs/django-NightThoughts/README.md

   - **Devices and Browsers Tested:** I tested the site on my macbook pro and my iphone throughout to check that the app was functioning as I wanted it to and to see if there were any obvious bugs I needed to fix.

   - **Assistive Technologies:** I tested the site using Lighthouse in the Developer Tools.
 These are the scores that I got.
-  They mostly suffer due to loading times of some of the elements but they are fairly decent.
-However, given more time I would work on improving the scores.
+  They mostly suffer due to loading times of some of the elements, such as the breathing effect on the title constantly updating, but they are fairly decent.
+However, given more time I would work on improving the scores, especially since the mobile score suffered more and that is where I need to focus.
 ![Lighthouse scores](static/images/lighthouse-computer.png)
 ![Lighthouse scores](static/images/lighthouse-mobile.png)